Al's Place (restaurant)

 Defunct restaurant in San Francisco, California, U.S.

-Al's Place, commonly stylized as AL's Place, was a New American restaurant in San Francisco's Mission District, in the U.S. state of California.
+Al's Place, commonly stylized as AL's Place, was a New American restaurant in San Francisco's Mission District.
 Aaron London was the owner.

 London closed Al's Place in August 2022 to focus on his family, and distribute sub-contracted six-month shelf-stable $10 bags of cookies.

+It held one Michelin star since 2016.

 History

 Aaron London opened Al's Place on February 4, 2015, after a two-month renovation.